AaronBertrand/ParamParser/README.md

 My first action on discovering that procedure would be to have the developer fix it.
 Barring that, I'd love to see T-SQL that will reliably parse it, returning only the input parameters and their default values, and not the local variables.
 If you don't believe me, give it a try. **It's hard.**

 After answering a [recent question on Stack Overflow](https://stackoverflow.com/q/63581531/61305) about this, and tracing my steps back ~15 years, I came across [this great post](https://michaeljswart.com/2014/04/removing-comments-from-sql/) by Michael Swart.
 In that post, Michael uses the ScriptDom's [TSqlParser](https://docs.microsoft.com/en-us/dotnet/api/microsoft.sqlserver.transactsql.scriptdom.tsqlparser) to remove both single-line and multi-line comments from a block of T-SQL.
-This gave me all the motivation I needed to take this a few steps further.
+This gave me all the motivation I needed to take this a few steps further; I started with C#, but quickly determined that Powershell would be more flexible, more robust.

 The resulting code is being shared here, and this is what it was able to parse out of that small monstrosity: